island-lang/island-lang.github.io/README.md

 	....
 ```
 These connections are called **semantic links**.
 What they mean is that every mapping rule that applies to `Quicksort.items`, would also apply to `Sort.items`, and vice-versa: every mapping rule that applies to `Sort.items` would apply back to `Quicksort.items`.
-Same for `Sort.sortedItems` and `Quicksort.sortedItems`.
+Same between `Sort.sortedItems` and `Quicksort.sortedItems`.

 This means we can now write something like:
 ```isl